CrankyTitanO7/grui/README.md

 model's license before commercial use.

-The built-in player has an optional overlay: **Perception…** runs an analysis, and **Show perception detections** draws the boxes on the video.
+The built-in player has an optional overlay: **Perception…** runs an analysis, and **Show perception detections** draws every model box on the video — dashed boxes are not yet imported (click one to import it as a draft annotation), solid boxes are already imported (click to select them).
 Perception is an extension — GRUI's core remains general-purpose human demonstration recording and imitation-learning dataset generation.